YangYang-Research/whale-sentinel-agents/README.md

 ### 🔐 Additional Feature

 - `secure_response_headers`: If enabled, security headers (e.g., `X-Frame-Options`, `X-Content-Type-Options`) will be added to outgoing responses.
+- `request_rate_limit`: If enabled, limits the number of requests per IP or session within a specified time window to prevent abuse, brute-force attacks, and DoS attempts.

 ---